Siege of Homs: Background

-The siege
+Siege

 May 2011 resistance

-On 6 May 2011, following the successful operation against protestors in Daraa, the Syrian military confronted and clashed with protesters, after Friday prayers, in Homs.
+On 6 May 2011, following a successful operation against protestors in Daraa, the Syrian military confronted and clashed with protesters, after Friday prayers, in Homs.
 According to the opposition, 15 protesters were killed during the clashes, while the government stated that 11 soldiers and policemen were killed, including five at one checkpoint, after they were attacked by unknown gunmen.
 On the night of 7 May, the military cut electricity to Homs.
 The next day, 8 May, Army units–assisted by tanks–entered several of the city's districts, including Baba Amr and Bab Sebaa, as soldiers conducted a manhunt for all known opposition activists and supporters.
 That day, unidentified gunmen attacked a bus entering the city that was carrying workers who were returning from work in Lebanon, killing ten people and wounding three.

 By 10 May, the military had reportedly established total control over Homs.
 However, the next morning, tank and machine gun fire was heard in the Baba Amr district and in some nearby villages.
 Five to nine people were reported to have been killed in the clashes.

 On 11 May, Bedouin villages in the Homs area were also reportedly targeted by the military operation.

 On 12 May, it was reported that security forces arrested a veteran human rights campaigner, Naji Tayara.

 On 20 May, anti-Assad demonstrations in Homs were reportedly met with machine gun fire from security forces, leaving 11 people dead.
 One week later, on 27 May, another anti-government protest was suppressed by the military in clashes that left three people dead.
 On 30 May, seven protestors and one member of the security forces were killed in clashes in the city.